Quinn Cummings: Other ventures

+Books and essays

 Cummings' first book, Notes from the Underwire: Adventures from My Awkward and Lovely Life, was published in July 2009.
 Her second book, The Year of Learning Dangerously, which explores the current state of home schooling in America, was published by Perigee Books in August 2012.
 Pet Sounds, a collection of humorous stories relating to animals and pet ownership was released in the summer of 2013.
-In 2019, she launched a podcast: "Quinn Cummings Gives Bad Advice" in which she responds to listener questions on any advice topic, highlighting the fact that she has no particular knowledge or expertise in the subject being raised.
+In 2019, she launched a podcast, Quinn Cummings Gives Bad Advice, in which she responds to listener questions on any advice topic, highlighting the fact that she has no particular knowledge or expertise in the subject being raised.

-Cummings made statements and wrote an article in 2017 about sexual harassment abuse in Hollywood, particularly abuse of children in the industry.

 In 2021, Cummings self-published a book, Modest Blessings for Modern Times.
-The book is a humorous collection of scenarios where the reader might feel "modestly" grateful if such a scenario happened.
-(Example: "You shower after a teenage boy, and yet there is still hot water.")
+The book is a humorous collection of scenarios where the reader might feel "modestly" grateful if such a scenario happened, such as "You shower after a teenage boy, and yet there is still hot water."
 Cummings has donated a portion of proceeds from the book to various non-profit organizations.

+In the wake of the #MeToo scandal, Cummings made several statements and wrote an essay in 2017 about sexual harassment abuse in Hollywood, particularly abuse of children in the industry.

 Personal life

-In 2000, Cummings gave birth to a daughter, Anneke DiPietro, by her partner Donald DiPietro.
+In 2000, Cummings gave birth to a daughter, Anneke DiPietro, by her boyfriend Donald DiPietro.